Revisiting and Advancing Fast Adversarial Training Through The Lens of Bi-Level Optimization: Additional Experimental Results

 \section{Additional Experimental Results}

 \paragraph{Results on ImageNet}

 We train DNN models ResNet (RN)-50~\citep{he2016deep} for ImageNet and we choose the training perturbation strength $\epsilon = 2/255$ strictly following \citep{Wong2020Fast,andriushchenko2020understanding}.
 We remark that when evaluating on ImageNet, we only compare ours with {\FAT} since as shown in Table~6 of \citep{andriushchenko2020understanding}, the other baseline methods did not show any improvement over Fast-AT at the attack budget $\epsilon = 2/255$.
 RA-PGD stands for the robustness against PGD-50-10 (50-step PGD attack with 10 restarts) with $\epsilon = 2/255$.
 Table\,\ref{tab: imagenet} shows the performance comparison between {\FAT} and {\FBAT}.
-We can see {\FBAT} outperforms {\FAT} by 1.23\% when facing attacks with $\epsilon = 2/255$.
+We can see {\FBAT} outperforms {\FAT} by 1.23\% when facing attacks with $\epsilon = 2/255$. \RV{Since robust training on ImageNet usually takes small $\epsilon$ (like 2/255), the benefit of robust catastrophic overfitting alleviation becomes less evident.}

 \paragraph{Sensitivity to regularization parameter $\lambda$ }

 In Table \ref{tab: lambda_sensitivity}, we show the sensitivity of {\FBAT} to the regularization parameter $\lambda$.
 All the parameters remain the same as the default setting, except that for different $\lambda$.
 We always adjust $\alpha_2$ so that $\alpha_2 / \lambda = 0.1\alpha_1$ holds.
 Note $1 / \lambda$ also serves as the attack step in \eqref{eq: sol_linear}.
 As $\lambda$ decreases, the improvement in robust accuracy is evidently strengthened, and there is an obvious trade-off between robust accuracy (SA) and standard accuracy (RA).
 At a certain level of $\lambda$, namely when $\lambda \leq 255/3500$, RA starts to converge and stop surging.